noresttherein/sugar/README.md

 ### 2. slang.time ###
 Almost one-to-one wrappers for classes representing time the from `java.time` package.
-They are value classes (meaning no wrapper objects are actually created unless you take advantage of their polymorphic interfaces) which provide what you'd expect: temporal arithmetic using standard operators `+`,`-`,`*`, comparable with `<=` and friends and generally more scala-like method names (so, `date.month` instead of
+They are mostly value classes (meaning no wrapper objects are actually created unless you take advantage of their polymorphic interfaces) which provide what you'd expect: temporal arithmetic using standard operators `+`,`-`,`*`, comparable with `<=` and friends and generally more scala-like method names (so, `date.month` instead of